cclearpartners/myi-docs/src/references/custom-parameters-list-view-associations.md

 - OneToOne: the fields of the first record in the resultset will be added directly to the corresponding record.
 - OneToMany: the resultset will be added to the corresponding record as an array.

+## Parent List View Association
+A List View Association can now be linked to another List View Association.
+This allows 'One to Many' and 'One to One' relationships between List View Associations in reports such as Timeline.
+Hierarchy depth is currently limited to 3.
+The child List View Association is linked to the parent which in its turn is linked to the main List View.